 Jenny Noero Consultant Clinical & Counselling Psychologist

-The main therapeutic approaches I use are Eye Movement Desensitisation and Reprocessing (EMDR), Emotionally Focused and Person Centred Therapy, Cognitive Behavioural Therapy (CBT), and Mindfulness Based Cognitive Therapy.
-I often work in an integrative way, using more than one therapy.
+The main therapeutic approaches I use are: Eye Movement Desensitisation and Reprocessing (EMDR), Cognitive Behavioural Therapy (CBT), Mindfulness Based Cognitive Therapy (MBCT), Emotionally Focused Therapy for individuals (EFT) and a Person-Centred approach.
+However, I often work in an integrative way using more than one therapy in order to meet the complex needs of my clients.
 Ultimately the approach will depend on the problem or problems you bring to therapy, what you feel you need and the psychological formulation of your difficulties.

 What to expect from your first session